-Getinge is a global provider of innovative solutions for operating rooms, intensive care units, sterilization departments and for life science companies and institutions.
-Based on our firsthand experience and close partnerships with clinical experts, healthcare professionals and medtech specialists, we are improving the everyday life for people - today and tomorrow.
+Getinge Group is a leading global provider of innovative solutions for operating rooms, intensive-care units, hospital wards, sterilization departments, elderly care and for life science companies and institutions.
+With a genuine passion for life we build quality and safety into every system.
+Our unique value proposition mirrors the continuum of care, enhancing efficiency throughout the clinical pathway.
+Based on our first-hand experience and close partnerships, we are able to exceed expectations from customers - improving the every-day life for people, today and tomorrow.